archatelain/code-for-eco-532/poly.md

 keep if country == "United States"
 ```

 Sometimes, you will want to do several operations on a database (which will mess it up), but keep a copy of the original data.
-The commands "preserve" and "restore" serve this purpose.
+The commands `preserve` and `restore` serve this purpose.
 Two examples:

 ```
 preserve